 Some examples of WooCommerce mix and match products

-Mix and match products work by allowing customers to select individual products they’d like to purchase and add them to a gift hamper, product box, or bundle.
-Let’s take a look at some of the most popular types of mix and match products that you can sell with WooCommerce.
+Mix and match products work by allowing customers to select individual products they’d like to purchase and add them to a gift hamper, product box, or bundle items.
+Let’s take a look at some of the most popular types of WooCommerce mix and match products that you can sell with WooCommerce.

 Example #1: Pizza, sandwich, and salads

 Customizable food items such as pizzas, sandwiches, and salads are often sold using a mix and match system.
-For instance, a WooCommerce-based restaurant that allows customers to place orders online usually allows customers to choose toppings and filings to put together their own meal.
+For instance, a WooCommerce-based restaurant that allows customers to place orders online usually allows customers to choose toppings and filings to put together their own meals.
+This is just one of many mix and match products examples, where WooCommerce can be utilized to offer personalized and customizable options to customers, such as selecting ingredients for their pizza, sandwich, or salad.

 Example #2: Gift hampers and product boxes